maiska/qubes-translation-utilz/README.md

 - handle several leftovers with regular expressions (see config_constants.py) via `markdown_links_leftover = true`
 - simple search and replace custom strings (see replace_custom_strings_values) via `replace_custom_strings = true`

+## 3rd stage

+## Finally

+Run locally `sphinx-view .` in the newly created qubes-doc-rst directory to serve the files.

+Check for broken links with a browser extension and `sphinx-build` TODO

 ### Tips

 1. to be on the safe side do grep for SYSTEM / ERROR inside the rst doc directory for system errors